Refinitiv/refinitiv-ui/documents/src/pages/build-element/state-management.md

 <!--
-title: Configuration and State
+title: Configurations and States
-location: ./utils/configuration-and-state
+location: ./utils/configurations-and-states
 type: page
 layout: default
 -->

-# Configuration and State
+# Configurations and States
-When building your custom element, you need to choose how the element should be configured and manage the state.
-Mostly this is done via attributes and slotted content, however, some elements will need data, or, complex configuration objects to be passed.
+When building your custom element, you need to choose how the element should be configured and managed the state.
+A different approach of configuration would require to implement state management differently.

-## Element Configuration Strategies
+## Element configurations

-When design a component API, there are three main configuration strategies to choose from.
+When designing a component, it would require to design how developers could configure your component.
+There are three main configuration strategies to choose from.
 Standard, Data and Configured.
 Simplistic elements, like buttons, are considered standard and follow standard configuration principals.

 Data driven elements like lists, trees and grids tend to follow data configuration, except for when detailed configuration is required.

 ### Standard

-Elements are configured by passing attributes to the element.
+Elements are configured by passing attributes to the element or using value of a default slot.
 This approach is simple and comparable to native HTML Elements in the browser.

 ```html
 <efx-element disabled value="1">Hello world</efx-element>